 Like all social media, you can only get out of it what you put into it.
 You have to create a community around you that you can talk to.
 But you’ve got to listen and respond to people who respond to your tweets.

 - Do the simple things first.
 If you have a blog or a Facebook page you can set up the systems to that they automatically post to Twitter whenever you post anything on them.
 Hopefully this allows you to get interesting content out there and people are drawn to you.
 All without having to waste time doing something.

 - Live on your phone.
+(It’s at this point I bale out.
+Life is too short to switch on my phone every day.
+People who want me ring the landline.
+Mobile reception’s rubbish here anyway.)
 If something happens, somebody says something, tweet it.
 I wouldn’t recommend you sink to the level of tweeting photographs of your meals, unless there is something newsworthy about them, but if the barista cracked a joke as they served you coffee, tweet it.
 The aim is to get people following and enjoying your tweets.
 Then when you slip in one along the lines of, “Really chuffed, got a new review for my latest book” with an Amazon link, it’s a natural thing.

 - Respond to your followers.
 Engage them in banter.
 If one of your followers says something witty, profound, or newsworthy, like it and retweet it.
 Don’t be afraid of promoting somebody else.
 It helps people realise you’re not some self-absorbed ego-manic, but a real person who is happy to help somebody else.